OmarCloud20/CDKTF-Tutorial/README.md

 1. Proper installation and configuration of all required prerequisites.
 2. Installing and configuring CDKTF.
 3. Initializing first CDKTF project using Python template and local backend.
-4. Deploying an S3 bucket and DynamoDB table and configuring an S3 remote backend.
+4. Deploying an S3 bucket, DynamoDB table and configuring an S3 remote backend.
-5. Learning how to read/use AWS Provider Submodules and Construct Hub documentations
+5. Learning how to read/use AWS Provider Submodules and Construct Hub documentation
 6. Provisioning an S3 Bucket using CDKTF
 7. Provisioning an IAM role and Lambda Function using CDKTF